SudharsanZen/Akame/README.md

 <ins>**2.Configure And Build The Project:**</ins>
 1. Run the [generate_projects.bat](https://github.com/SudharsanZen/Akame/blob/main/generate_projects.bat), this just generates all the dependency, samples and framework projects and integrates all the projects that are needed into one solution (Akame.sln).
 2. Open Akame.sln and build solution.

+## License

+Akame is licensed under the Apache-2.0 License, see [LICENSE.md](https://github.com/SudharsanZen/Akame/blob/main/LICENSE.md) for more information.